Sheekaboom/sheekaboom.github.io/projects/other/_drafts/litter-box-enclosure.md

 icon: /projects/other/assets/icons/litter_box_enclosure_icon.png

 endmatter: "You did it!
-You now will have a lot less litter spread around without having to spend money on a purpose built enclosure (which can get expensive... we have one).
+You now will have a lot less litter spread around without having to spend lots of money on a purpose built enclosure (which can get expensive...).
 I even tend to build a new one of these every few times I order litter (and get a new box) to keep everything extra clean."

 ---

 <img src='/projects/other/litter_box_enclosure/final_0.png' class='post_image' alt='litter box enclosure completed'>

-Introduction here

-- not necessarily free, but things you probably already have around the house.

-also fix tools and materials
+If you are like me and have cats, you know the fun past-time of walking on litter everywhere in the house.
+We live in a small apartment so it was litter-ally (it's funny, don't lie) everywhere.
+For one of the litter boxes, we originally purchased litter mats which worked a little bit, but could not cover enough of the floor to keep in the litter.
+We then splurged and bought a nice(ish) cabinet that held one of our litter boxes.
+This works pretty nicely but was about $100.
+It also was pretty big (which is nice but we have a small apartment).

+I ventured to then take some items I had around the house and build a second enclosure to hold our second box.
+This design requires items that typically are found around the house.
+I had the packaging supplies from online orders (A large box comes when I order litter online) and the tape was something I just had lying around the house.
+If you do not have these items laying around, all of the supplies can be purchased at a shipping or hardware store for under $5.
+Good luck!
+And feel free to contact me with any improvements, issues, or questions!